plone/documentation/docs/i18n-l10n/translating-text-strings.md

 u'My text'
 ```

-But in reality it is a `zope.i18nmessageid.message.Message` object:
+But in reality, it is a `zope.i18nmessageid.message.Message` object:

 ```pycon
 >>> my_translatable_text.__class__